 Miguel Del Rosario

-Miguel provides support to all of FanDragon’s departments and initiatives.
+Miguel provides support to all of FanDragon’s business development initiatives.
 Prior to teaming up with his fellow Dragons, Miguel received his Bachelor’s in Business Economics at the University of California, Irvine.
 He was the first in his family to receive a college degree.